PhD seminars on writing, searching and data management

 Knowledge:

-- understand the basic concepts of open science and the University of Bergen's policy for open science.
+- Outline the basic concepts of open science and locate the University of Bergen's policy for open science.

-- identify different routes to open access publishing.
+- Identify the different routes to open access publishing

-- recognize good research data management (RDM) practices.
+- Exemplify good research data management (RDM) practices throughout the research data life cycle

-- explain the FAIR principles (Findable, Accessible, Interoperable, Reusable), and how to make research data open and FAIR.
+- Summarize the FAIR principles (Findable, Accessible, Interoperable, Reusable), and how to make research data open and FAIR.

 Skills:

-- identify and use appropriate platforms for making research output available
+- Assess appropriate platforms for making research outputs available

-Course part 4 (sessions 3 & 4): Scientific Paper Writing and Publishing
+Day 3 and 4: Scientific Paper Writing and Publishing

 Objectives and Content: This workshop has two main goals.
 Firstly, to provide the participants with a set of tools to help them to present their scientific results clearly and interestingly, and secondly to make them aware of various strategic issues connected to paper writing (which journal to publish in, cover letter to the editor, etc.).
 A particular emphasis will be put on the writing of the paper abstracts.